arcs-njit-edu/docs/docs/Software/index.md

 module purge
 ```
 ### Module Save Collections
-Since some package(s) require to load prerequisite modules to load, every time it might be inconvenient to users to load those modules everytime.
-Therefore, you can save those modules in particular environment after loading those modules.
+Since some package(s) require loading prerequisite modules to load, every time it might be inconvenient to users to load those modules every time.
+Therefore, you can save those modules in a particular environment after loading those modules.
 For example
 ```console
 module save environment_name
 ```
 This will save the collection of modules in `environment_name`.

 ### Module List Collections
 To get a list of your collections, run: